 Cleopatra’s reign was closer to the moon landings than the Great Pyramid being built.

 This is one of those facts that give you some impression of just how expansive the life of the Egyptian Empire truly was.

 Cleopatra reigned from 51 BC to 30 BC, roughly 2,500 years after the Great Pyramid of Giza was built (between roughly 2580 BC – 2560 BC) and roughly 2,000 years before the first lunar landings in 1969.

 British Army Officer Henry Shrapnel was the first person to invent an anti-personnel shell that could transport a large number of bullets to its target before releasing them.

-This was all at a far greater distance than current rifle fire at the time.
+This was all at a far greater distance than the current rifle fire at the time.

-Since 1945, all British tanks are equipped with tea-making facilities.
+Since 1945, all British tanks have been equipped with tea-making facilities.

 Before this time, British tank crews had to exit their armored vehicles when they wanted to make a quick coffee.

-On the road to Caen in 1944, a German Tiger tanked ambushed and destroyed a parked column of almost thirty armored British vehicles in 15 minutes whilst the crew were having an impromptu tea break.
+On the road to Caen in 1944, a German Tiger tank ambushed and destroyed a parked column of almost thirty armored British vehicles in 15 minutes whilst the crew was having an impromptu tea break.